maisiesadler/lively/README.md

 [![DepTree](https://img.shields.io/nuget/v/DepTree)](https://www.nuget.org/packages/DepTree/)
 [![DepTree.Diagrams](https://img.shields.io/nuget/v/DepTree.Diagrams)](https://www.nuget.org/packages/DepTree/Diagrams/)

-Dependency Tree will load an assembly then, starting with the root type, recursively read the constructor parameters to create a tree of dependencies.
+Dependency Tree uses reflection to automatically create a tree of class dependencies for given types in an assembly.
+It is available as a [GitHub Action](#using-the-github-action) and a [Nuget](#nuget) package.

 By default it uses the Startup file to load and resolve which type is registered to an interface.